If matter were stable all this time (but it isn’t …), then everything would be Fe56

-Alberto Carpintieri, Professor of Construction Sciences at the Polytechnic of Turin, and Fabio Cardone, physicist, publish the controversial results on the piezo nuclear fission observed in elements such as Iron or Nickel in granite or basalt compressed at high pressures, with emission of neutrons.
-The
+Alberto Carpintieri, professor of Construction Sciences at the Polytechnic of Turin, and Fabio Cardone, physicist, publish the controversial results on the piezo nuclear fission observed in elements such as iron or nickel in granite or basalt compressed at high pressures, with emission of neutrons.
+The research,

 With the article “Classical World Arising out of Quantum Physics under the Restriction of Coarse-Grained Measurements” Johannes Kofler and Časlav Brukner of Fakultät für Physik, Universität Wien, describe the experiments with which they observe the gradual fading of quantum reality and the rise of classical

 Scientists from the Auger Observatory show that very high-energy cosmic rays come from supermassive black holes in the center of galaxies

 John Pendry of Imperial College London, David Dschurig and David Smith of Duke University of North Carolina, make a relatively simple device that is invisible (“Cloak of Invisibility”) to 3.5cm microwaves polarized perpendicular to its plane.

 A mixed Russian-American group in Dubna is able to produce as many as 3 atoms of element 118 (Organesson, the last in the lower right corner of Mendeleev’s Table), and the same group will also produce 113 Nihonium, 114 Flevorium, 115 , Moscovium, 116 Livermorium,

 Soudan, Minnesota (former US Steel iron mine).
 The MINOS (Main Injector Neutrino Oscillation Search) experiment records two or three events per week.
 The aim is to clarify the oscillation of solar neutrinos between electronic neutrinos (as they are emitted by the nucleus) and muon and tau neutrinos.